dcloudio/hbuilderx-extension-docs/en/Tutorial/Questions/MenuError.md

 #### Windows

 1. Enter `%appdata%` in the address bar of Windows resource manager, find `HBuilder X` directory.
 Delete `prefs` file from `HBuilder X` directory.
-2. If he the problem still exists, then enter `%localAppdata%` in the address bar of Windows resource manager and delete `HBuilder X` directory.
+2. If the problem still exists, then enter `%localAppdata%` in the address bar of Windows resource manager and delete `HBuilder X` directory.

 ### Method 2：Re-install